 Millennials today, aged 20-34, could only grip with 98 pounds of force.
 In 1985, the average young man could grip 117 pounds of force.
 That’s a 16% drop in strength in just a few decades.

 So while we don’t know how strong the average guy is today—at least we know that we as men today are weaker than we used to be…

 (Can you imagine how your grandfather would have scored in his heyday?)

 On a side note, Canadian men of the same age scored a bit better with their grip strength averaged out at 48.5 kg (107 pounds.)
 This is likely due to us having to squeeze the maple trees really hard to get the syrup out.

-Can we guess someone’s strength using their grip strength?
+Can we guess A Guy’s strength using their grip strength?

 Studies are conflicting as to whether grip strength can be used to estimate someone’s total muscular strength.
 For example, in this 2011 study found that grip strength is a good predictor—meaning that it correlates a bit— someone’s strength and their endurance. (study)